IPv6

 Internet Protocol version 6 (IPv6) is the most recent version of the Internet Protocol (IP), the communications protocol that provides an identification and location system for computers on networks and routes traffic across the Internet.
 IPv6 was developed by the Internet Engineering Task Force (IETF) to deal with the long-anticipated problem of IPv4 address exhaustion, and was intended to replace IPv4.
 In December 1998, IPv6 became a Draft Standard for the IETF, which subsequently ratified it as an Internet Standard on 14 July 2017.

 Devices on the Internet are assigned a unique IP address for identification and location definition.
-With the rapid growth of the Internet after commercialization in the 1990s, it became evident that far more addresses would be needed to connect devices than the 4,294,967,296 (2^{32}) IPv4 address space had available.
-By 1998, the IETF had formalized the successor protocol, IPv6 which uses 128-bit addresses, theoretically allowing 2^{128}, or 340,282,366,920,938,463,463,374,607,431,768,211,456 total addresses.
-The actual number is slightly smaller, as multiple ranges are reserved for special usage or completely excluded from general use.
-The two protocols are not designed to be interoperable, and thus direct communication between them is impossible, complicating the move to IPv6.
-However, several transition mechanisms have been devised to rectify this.
+With the rapid growth of the Internet after commercialization in the 1990s, it became evident that far more addresses would be needed to connect devices than the approximately 4 billion (2^{32}) addresses IPv4 made available.
+By 1998, the IETF had formalized the successor protocol, IPv6.
+It uses 128-bit addresses, yielding an address space of 2^{128} addresses (approximately 3.4×10^38, 340 undecillion).
+Several transition mechanisms have been devised to allow IPv4 and IPv6 to interoperate, but IPv6 is not backwards-compatible with IPv4 and the two do not interoperate directly.

 IPv6 provides other technical benefits in addition to a larger addressing space.
 In particular, it permits hierarchical address allocation methods that facilitate route aggregation across the Internet, and thus limit the expansion of routing tables.
 The use of multicast addressing is expanded and simplified, and provides additional optimization for the delivery of services.
 Device mobility, security, and configuration aspects have been considered in the design of the protocol.